GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 information, e.g., not to draw a line across the gap or to break the line into separate segments.
-The alternative setting (*bad*) makes no such interpretation and simply reports back how many bad records were skipped during reading; see Section [sec:gap] for details.
+The alternative setting (*bad*) makes no such interpretation and simply reports back how many bad records were skipped during reading; see Section `Data gap detection: The -g option`_ for details.

 GMT environment parameters
 --------------------------